 It should be pointed out that Stoeckhardt's position on New Testament prophecy, being a non-infallible gift of hearing from God, was not unique in traditional 19th century Lutheran circles.
-It was not a "bizarre" interpretation.
+By no means can it be considered a "bizarre" interpretation.
 For example, Franz Pieper (C. F. W. Walther's close associate at the St. Louis Seminary) also writes how the “prophets” mentioned in 1 Corinthians 14 and 1 Thessalonians 5 did not speak by immediate revelation - in the sense of conveying the words of the historic Jesus.
-Rather, propositional truth was given to the canonical apostles under the special influence of the Holy Spirit - i.e. is gift given to bring to remembrance all that Jesus said, so they could oversee the final composition of authoritative Scripture.
+Rather, propositional truth was given to the canonical apostles under the special influence of the Holy Spirit - i.e. a gift given to bring to remembrance all that Jesus said, so they could oversee the final composition of authoritative Scripture.

 A third false assumption is that the ‘prophets’ mentioned 1 Corinthians 14 and 1 Thessalonians 5 spoke by ‘immediate revelation’ or at least were under a ‘special influence of God.’
 But the Apostle puts these ‘prophets’ into a different class.
 Their ‘prophesyings’ are indeed to be highly prized, but only after they have been duly examined.
 The Apostle says (1 Thess.
 5:21): ‘Prove all things, hold fast that which is good”; and (1 Cor.
 14:37): ‘If any man think himself to be a prophet or spiritual, let him acknowledge that the things that I write unto you are the commandments of the Lord.”
 The prophets, then, did not speak by immediate inspiration, but were bound to the words of the Apostles and Prophets (Eph.
 2:20) as the norm of their ‘prophetical’ activity.Franz Pieper continues (emphasis added):

 We have their exact counterpart today when Christians are moved by the Holy Ghost, e.g., in the meetings of the congregations, to speak on doctrinal matters on basis of Scripture.
 For the truth of their declarations the prophets had to appeal to Scripture, to the declaration of Paul and the other Apostles.
 The prophets were only interpreters of Scripture, they were not inspired writers of Scripture.
 Of this limitation the Apostle reminds them when he tells them: ‘Whether prophecy, let us prophesy according to the proportion of faith.’
 On the basis of Rom.
 12:6 Luther and the older Lutheran theologians inculcate the exegetical rule that we, just as those ‘prophets,’ dare not presume to ‘make’ Scripture; the exegete’s work is restricted to the presentation and explanation of Scripture.”
 (Franz Pieper, Christian Dogmatics, Vol. 2:451-452)For Stoeckhardt, Pieper and others, the nature of the N.T. gift of prophecy functioned in a very similar manner to the gift of personal guidance.
-Martin Luther once wrote something very similar when he discussed the possibility of hearing from God while praying and reflecting on doctrinal themes.
-Actually, at the end of the day, all guidance from God is a form of doctrinal evaluation and application of ethical choices.
+When you think it about it, all subjective discernment of guidance from God in the final analysis ends up being a form of doctrinal evaluation and application of ethical choices.
 That is why the Apostle Paul could so boldly state in Philippians 3:15 - "Let those of us who are mature think this way, and if in anything you think otherwise, God will reveal (ἀποκαλύψει) that also to you."